-The HTA found the proposed Designated Individual (DI), the proposed Licence Holder (LH), the premises and the practices to be suitable in accordance with the requirements of the legislation.
+The HTA found the Designated Individual (DI), the Licence Holder (LH), the premises and the practices to be suitable in accordance with the requirements of the legislation.

-Caltag Medsystems Limited (the establishment) was found to have met all HTA standards.
+University of East Anglia was found to have met all HTA standards.

 Particular examples of strengths and good practice are included in the concluding comments section of the report.